Benefits and statistics about quitting smoking

 - If you've turned to cigarettes to cope with stress or anxiety, learning new and healthier ways to cope with these issues will enhance and strengthen your mental and emotional health.

-- You will feel more in control of your life — rather than cigarettes controlling you.
+- You will feel more in control of your life—rather than having cigarettes control you.

 - According to the American Cancer Society, the average costs of smoking are estimated to be approximately $3,391 per smoker per year.
 The University of Maryland Medical Center provides a Cost of Smoking Calculator for you to estimate how much you spend on smoking.
-Don't forget to factor in smoking paraphernalia (lighters, etc.), your higher costs for health, life, and renter's insurance, cleaning bills, and lower resale value for your car.
+Don't forget to factor in smoking paraphernalia (lighters, etc.), your higher costs for health care, life/renter's insurance, cleaning bills, and lower resale value for your car.
 Ask yourself what you would rather do with that money and start making plans.

 - Decide definitively that you want to quit.